LuisEmmanuel27/trainee_practice_MuleSoft/README.md

 ## Best practices to design your first API Specification

 -   <a href="./Notes/7 - Best practices to design your first API Specification/1 - Best practices to design your first API Specification.md">Best practices to design your first API Specification</a>

+## Build your first API Specification with API Designer

+-   <a href="./Notes/8 - Build your first API Specification with API Designer/1- Build your first API Specification with API Designer.md">Build your first API Specification with API Designer</a>